sabtain93/RB_109/logical_Operators.md

 ## Short Circuiting

-- The `&&` and `||` operators have a behaviour called short circuting which means that the operators will stop evaluating once they can guarantee the return value.
+The `&&` and `||` operators have a behaviour called short circuting which means that the operators will stop evaluating once they can guarantee the return value.

-- The `&&` will short cicuit once it evalutes the first false.
+The `&&` will short cicuit once it evalutes the first false.
-- Eg:
+Eg:
 ```ruby
 puts false && 3 / 0 # outputs 'false' and returns `nil`.
 ```
-- In the above code the `&&` short circuit as it evaluates the first false. which in this case was the boolean `false`.
+In the above code the `&&` short circuit as it evaluates the first false. which in this case was the boolean `false`.

-- The `||` will short circuit once it evaluates the first true.
+The `||` will short circuit once it evaluates the first true.
--Eg:
+Eg:
 ```ruby
 puts true || 3 / 0 # outputs `true` and returns `nil`
 ```
-- In the above code the `||` short circuited at the first expression as it evaluates to be true.
+In the above code the `||` short circuited at the first expression as it evaluates to be true.
 Moreover, in this case it is the ruby object
 `true`.
 The expression `3/0` is not evaluated.

 ## Truthiness

-- Ruby consider everything to be truthy other than `false` and `nil`.
+Ruby consider everything to be truthy other than `false` and `nil`.
 This means that we can use any expression in a conditional, or with logical operators, and as long as it does not evaluates to `nil` or `false` it is considered true but not the ruby object `true`.